 Almost everyone has been moved deeply by music at some time in their life.
 Whether it’s the song your mother sang to you as a child at bedtime, a or the track you choose for the first dance at your wedding, or a commercial jingle you just couldn’t get out of your head, music shapes us and stays with us.
 And that’s true for all of our lives, from childhood to old age.
-And it’s especially amazing the effect music can have on seniors who are struggling to remember what came before.
+And it’s especially amazing the effect music can have on seniors in memory care.

 Several scientific studies have shown the profound affect that music can have on seniors, especially those with memory disorders.
 The associations a song conjures up can transport people of all ages out of the present and into some past moment— past moments that might not be fully accessible to those affected by Alzheimer’s or dementia.